-To help people understand the documents I obtained, I wrote nearly a hundred-page commentary and included that along with all the court records and put everything on a CD which I named, Secrets of Pedophilia in an American Religion, Jehovah’s Witnesses in Crisis.
+To help people understand the documents I obtained, I wrote nearly a hundred-page commentary and included that along with all the court records and put everything on a DVD which I named, Secrets of Pedophilia in an American Religion, Jehovah’s Witnesses in Crisis.

 As my goal was to shine a bright light on these secrets, I then contacted an NBC TV producer and explained what had transpired between the courts and JWs and that I had acquired extraordinary court records.

 Incredulously, by mistake, one California court actually sent me court-sealed settlement papers which revealed that the Watch Tower paid out $781,250 to one victim.
 Multiplying this figure by 16 victims, the total was an even $12,500,000.